MUCollective/multiverse/README.md

-# Multidy: An R package for creating multiverse analysis
+# Multiverse: An R package for creating multiverse analysis

 <!-- badges: start -->